Coping with scoliosis while pregnant

 Will my baby also have scoliosis?

-Although idiopathic scoliosis sometimes runs in families, this is not common, so parents can be reasonably reassured that the risk of the baby developing scoliosis is low.
-New parents will, however, naturally be concerned about this possibility.
+Although idiopathic scoliosis sometimes runs in families, it is uncommon, so parents can be reasonably reassured that the risk of the baby developing scoliosis is low.
+New parents will be naturally concerned about this possibility.

 Will the curve of my spine worsen during pregnancy?

-Large hormonal changes occur during pregnancy, with an increase in oestrogen, progesterone.
-These hormones help to loosen the ligaments of the pelvis and lower spine to ease the birth of the baby.
+Hormonal changes that occur during pregnancy increase the levels of oestrogen and progesterone.
+These hormones help loosen and relax the ligaments of the pelvis and lower spine to ease the birth of the baby.
 Although concerns have been raised that hormonal fluctuations could lead to progression of a spinal curvature, most studies are reassuring, suggesting that changes in the degree of the spinal curve are slight, provided that the curvature is stable at the outset of pregnancy.

 Will my back pain worsen during pregnancy?

-Around 80% of people will have some sort of back pain in their life so it is no surprise that many pregnant women experience discomfort as a result of the strain put on their back.
-As the baby grows, the additional burden affects the mother’s posture and because the abdominal muscles stretch as the baby grows, they have to work hard to try to maintain good or ‘neutral’ posture.
-Consequently, additional strain is placed on the muscles that run parallel to the spine.
-Keeping the ‘core’ strong and maintaining a reasonable level of fitness will help to alleviate back pain in pregnancy for mothers with, or indeed, without scoliosis.
+Around 80% of people will have some sort of back pain in their life, therefore it is no surprise that many pregnant women experience discomfort due to the strain put on their back by their pregnancy.
+As the baby grows, the additional burden affects the mother’s posture.
+As abdominal muscles stretch as the baby grows, there is increase in the core muscles work to maintain a neutral posture.
+This leads to additional strain placed on the muscles that run parallel to the spine.
+Keeping the core strong and maintaining a reasonable level of fitness will help to alleviate back pain in pregnancy for mothers with or without scoliosis.

-Mothers with more severe scoliosis may need to have their babies early, this means having the baby at less than 37 weeks gestation.
-This is necessary because the growing baby and the growing uterus puts an added strain on the mother’s breathing.
-Some pregnant woman with severe scoliosis can become uncomfortably short of breath, even with the help of non-invasive ventilation.
+Mothers with more severe scoliosis may need to have their babies early.
+This means having the baby at less than 37 weeks gestation.
+This might be necessary because the growing baby and womb puts an added strain on the mother’s breathing.

 Will I have complications in labour or during the birth of my baby?

-If you have scoliosis it is always sensible to discuss the management of labour in advance with the midwife, GP, obstetrician, and anaesthetist, this will help you and your healthcare team plan for a successful labour and birth.
+If you have scoliosis, it is sensible to discuss the management of labour in advance with the midwife, obstetrician and anaesthetist.
+This will help you and your healthcare team plan for a successful labour and birth.

 Will I need to have a Caesarean birth?